Local Time 00:03

-There are overnight ferry services to Nagoya and Tomakomai on Hokkaido from Sendai-ko (local JR train to Tagajo station on the Senseki Line then a taxi, bus or 15-20 minute walk) or a bus from Sendai Station.
+There are overnight ferry services to Nagoya and Tomakomai on Hokkaido from Sendai-ko (local JR train to Tagajo station on the Senseki Line then a taxi, bus (15-20 min walk), or a bus from Sendai Station.
 The ferries are operated by Taiheiyo Ferry company.

-Both Sendai Airport and Sendai Port were damaged in the March 2011 earthquake and subsequent tsunami but are both now fully repaired and functioning normally.
+Both Sendai Airport and Sendai Port were damaged in the March 2011 earthquake and subsequent tsunami but are both now fully repaired and functional.

 Visit around Sendai

-Sendai is a great place to base to explore the rest of Miyagi Prefecture and also to head north into Tohoku.
+Sendai is a great place to stay to explore the rest of Miyagi Prefecture and to head north into Tohoku.

-- Shiroishi to the south has a restored castle and some pretty Edo Period streets to wander.
+- Shiroishi to the south has a restored castle and some beautiful Edo Period streets to wander.

 - There are a variety of onsen resorts accessible from Sendai.
 Naruko Onsen is about one hour by train from Sendai (JR Tohoku Line to Furukawa and then JR Rikuu-Tosen Line to Naruko Onsen).
 The waters at Naruko are known for their healing properties.
 Scenic Narujo Gorge is close by and reached by local bus.

 - Akui Onsen is best reached by bus from Sendai Station and hiking trails from this delightful onsen resort lead to Akui Otaki, a 55m-high waterfall and Futakuchi Gorge.
-The 1,366 meter (4,481 foot) high Mt.
-Daito-dake can also be hiked in about 3 hours.
+The 1,366 meters high Mt.
+Daito-dake can also be hiked in about 3 hrs.

-- Hiraizumi is a UNESCO World Heritage Listed site about 120 km (75 miles) north of Sendai.
+- Hiraizumi is a UNESCO World Heritage Listed site about 120 km north of Sendai.
 Hiraizumi is known for its beautiful temples and gardens including the incredible Konjikido or Golden Hall.
-Built in 1124, the 5.5 meter (18 foot) square Buddhist altar with four pillars is coated with black lacquer plated with golf leaf and mother-of-pearl inlay.
+Built in 1124, the 5.5 meters square Buddhist altar with four pillars is coated with black lacquer plated with gold leaf and mother-of-pearl inlay.